 Check the budget before the API call, not after

-Re-profile when your tooling or models change
+Re-profile when tooling or models change

 - [1]Stop Burning Money on API Fees — $47K Infinite Loop Incident Documentation (fazm.ai, Dec 2025)(fazm.ai)↩